FrVaBe/Maven/frvabe-maven-plugin/README.md

 public void execute() throws MojoExecutionException, MojoFailureException {
 ```

+The _frvabe-maven-plugin_ has one goal _hello-world_ which is implemented by the [HelloWorldMojo](/src/main/java/de/frvabe/maven/plugins/frvabe/HelloWorldMojo.java) class.

 **build**

 Thats should be just a simple Maven build of your plugin project